Vikas0693/kudvenkat-AngularCrud/project-readme.md

 Video 19: Validation using regex 'pattern' directive Video 20: Validation check on radio button
 Video 21: Adding required validation dynamically
-    a)instead of [required]="expression" , i used [attr.required] in phone and ng-required in email of create component.html
+    a)*instead of [required]="expression" , i used [attr.required] in phone and ng-required in email of create component.html. required is attribute hence used [attr.required] format. b)*using [required]="expression" was throwing internal error in console.